pingpong-labs/modules/README.md

   php artisan module:migrate-refresh
 ```

-Rollback, Reset and Refresh Only The Migrations for the specified module.
+Rollback, Reset and Refresh The Migrations for the specified module.
 ```
   php artisan module:migrate-rollback blog